aldaff/MemTestHelper/DDR4 OC Guide(Intel).md

    RTLs should be no more than 2 apart and IOLs should be no more than 1 apart.
    In my case, RTLs are 53 and 55 which are exactly 2 apart and IOLs are both 7.
    Note that having RTLs and IOLs within those ranges doesn't mean you're stable.
-   * If you're on Ryzen 3000 or 5000, make sure that the Infinity Fabric frequency (FCLK) is set to half your effective DRAM frequency.

 5. Run a memory tester of your choice.
    * Windows will use ~2000MB so make sure to account for that when entering the amount of RAM to test, if the test has manual input.
 I have 16GB of RAM and usually test 14000MB.
    * Minimum recommended coverage/runtime: